 Type 2 MS are required to be able to transmit and receive at the same time.

 For HSCSD, only multislot classes 1 - 18 are recognised.
 An MS with a higher multislot class number shall indicate a suitable multislot class less than 19 for HSCSD applications (see 3GPP TS 44.018).

+EC-EGPRS operation is only defined for Type 1 MS, with only ‘Rx’ and ‘Tx’ applicable in Table B.1 for the respective multislot class.
+I.e. ‘Sum’, ‘Tra’, ‘Trb’, ‘Tta’, ‘Ttb’ do not apply.

 Rx: